karthic-psa/Item-Catalog/README.md

 ## Dependencies for Project: ##

+1. Flask
-1. Vagrant
+2. Vagrant
-2. Udacity Vagrantfile
+3. Udacity Vagrantfile
-3. VirtualBox
+4. VirtualBox

 ## Instructions on how to run the project: ##